(Full time / Part time) 2022 start

 Learning and teaching

-As outlined in the course content section above, you will be taught via lectures, individual and group class-based practicals, laboratory practicals, field courses and independent project work.
+You'll be taught via lectures, individual and group class-based practicals, laboratory practicals, field courses and independent project work.

 On this course you’ll be taught by our expert academics, from lecturers through to professors.
 You may also be taught by industry professionals with years of experience, as well as trained postgraduate researchers, connecting you to some of the brightest minds on campus.